 Report a Claim

 To report a claim with Marsh PCS, call 866-829-3036 or your Client Advisor.
-Our Claims Analysts are available to assist you Monday to Friday from 9 a.m. - 8 p.m.
-EST and will be in touch within 24 hours.
+Our Claims Analysts are available Monday – Friday, from 9 a.m. - 8 p.m.
+EST, and will be in touch within 24 hours.

-For immediate assistance during non-business hours and weekends, please use the contact information below to reach your carrier directly:
+For immediate assistance during non-business hours, please use the contact information below to reach your insurer directly:

 800-945-7461 (Non-Catastrophic Losses)